This year’s TerraVita festival includes far-flung favorites, local icons and restaurants that don’t even exist yet.

 “Striking the balance between honoring traditions and exploring industry trends, we’re thankful to pay homage to the memory and impact of a legendary icon, Miss Edna Lewis,” Minton said in a release.
 “It’s an exciting time to come together, learn from each other and give back.”

-Tickets for the festival go on sale Friday, Aug.
-10.
+Tickets for the festival are on sale.

 The Oct.
 17 meal will be served at The Carolina Inn.
 Tickets are $100.